marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 I was introduced to CloudCannon by a friend about two months ago.
 I briefly looked at the CloudCannon site (didn't know anything about *Jekyll* yet) and thought,

 > "Oh no. Do I really need to *(re)invent* the wheel yet again?
-Do I really need to code-up a image carousel when there are hundreds of off-the-shelf WordPress carousels out there?"
+Do I really need to code-up an image carousel when there are hundreds of off-the-shelf WordPress carousels out there?"

 At the same time–I was running into a brick wall trying to squeeze every speed optimisation trick in the book out of **WordPress** (bloated themes and WordPress hosting companies included).
 Dealing with these performance headaches made me reminisce about the good old times.
 When the web was so young (c.
 1995).
 I pondered, why can't I go back and use a static webpage for my home page?
 Why does WordPress stuff everything into the database only spit everything out as a static HTML.
 Surely, not every page needs to be 100% generated from a database (which is just a big series of flat files).

 So, there I was.
 Looking for (maybe) some sort of hybrid solution when a friend told me their site was hosted on something called CloudCannon.

-### TLDR
+### TL:DNR

 1. Looking at CloudCannon for the first time, I dreaded the thought of writing *by hand* an entire website in HTML/CSS/JS. *Reinventing* a photo gallery or slider seemed like a complete waste.
 2. With WordPress, I grew *complacent* with not having to write much code.
-But, I suffered on a daily basis working long hours **optimising** about a dozen bloated WordPress sites with minimal gains.
+But, I suffered on a daily basis, working long hours **optimising** about a dozen bloated WordPress sites with minimal gains.

 **Enough whining.
 Let's look at the code\!**